CaiLiLab/MuRaL/README.md

 After installing Miniconda, download or clone the MuRaL source code from github and go into the source code root folder 'MuRal-xxx/'.

 MuRaL supports training and prediction with or without CUDA GPUs.
+Please be aware that training/prediction without GPUs will take much longer time.
 If your computing environment has CUDA GPUs, you may check the CUDA driver version (e.g. via `nvidia-smi`) and specify a compatible `cudatoolkit` version in the `environment.yml` file under the code root folder.
 You can find the information about CUDA compatibility from [here](https://docs.nvidia.com/deploy/cuda-compatibility/)

 Before installing MuRaL, use `conda` command from Miniconda to create an environment and install the dependencies.
 The dependencies are included in `environment.yml` (if using GPUs) or `environment_cpu.yml` (if CPU-only computing).

-Then run one of the following to create a conda environment and install the dependencies (this may take >30 mins depending on your internet speed):
+Run one of the following commands to create a conda environment and install the dependencies (this may take >30 mins depending on your internet speed):
 ```
 conda env create -n mural -f environment.yml # if your machine has GPUs
 # or